Congressional leaders reach a tentative deal to avoid government shutdown. But Ukraine aid stalls

 The remaining six bills for the Pentagon, Homeland Security, Health and Human Services and the State Department still need to be finalized, voted on and enacted before March 22.

-Leaders also said that a short-term extension would be voted on this week so that funding would continue for agencies while lawmakers worked to draft the text incorporating the agreement.
-Lawmakers would be given 72 hours to review it, as needed under House rules.
+Leaders said a short-term extension would be voted on this week so that funding would continue for agencies while lawmakers worked on the two packages.
+Lawmakers would be given 72 hours to review legislation, as is expected under House rules.

 If the deal and the subsequent bills are approved, it would keep the federal government funded until the end of the budget year, on Sept.
 30, and avoid more short-term measures.